latinvm/orcid/README.md

 ORCID WordPress Plugin
 =====

 This is a WordPress plugin that displays ORCIDs in comments and posts.
+The ORCID for post authors can be entered as a user option, and the ORCID for commentors is optionally entered in the Wordpress comments form.

 TODO: